 - if areas of your mouth are painful, stick to soft, bland foods, such as mashed potatoes and porridge

 - if possible, continue to use your usual toothpaste

-- avoid using mouthwashes that contain alcohol as they may be too strong, and keep your mouth as clean as possible
+- avoid using mouthwashes that contain alcohol because they may be too strong, and keep your mouth as clean as possible

-- visit your dentist regularly to help keep your gums and teeth healthy
+- visit your dentist regularly to help keep your teeth and gums healthy

 Lichen planus of the genitals

 - avoid washing with soap or bubble bath – use plain warm water or a soap substitute instead, such as aqueous cream